epsilon537/boxlambda/docs/forth-glossary.md

 Words with `(BoxLambda)` in the description have been added or modified as part of the BoxLambda port of Mecrisp.

 Note that BoxLambda's Forth does **not** include flash support as defined in Mecrisp Quintus Forth.
-BoxLambda will load non-core Forth definitions from the file system (TBD) rather than have them defined in flash memory.
+BoxLambda will load non-core Forth definitions from the file system (TBD), rather than defining them in flash memory.
 Flash support will be added, but it might not be in the form of a Forth Word Dictionary.

 ## Terminal-IO  (exactly ANS, some logical extensions)